Orluca/TOP-RockPaperScissors/README.md

 - Animations should probably be cancelled and reset if you press the buttons really fast.
 - Design wise, things don't feel 100% centered (I think one of the reasons could be the emojis, which seem to act a bit weird in that regard).
 - Not optimized for smaller screens/mobile devices at all (I think _media queries_ would be used for that).
+- Need to commit and use Git A LOT more.